-In the mood to watch Mayberry instead of read about it?
-Then we’ve got your covered there, too!
+More in the mood to watch Mayberry instead of read about it, you say?
+Then we’ve got you covered there, too!

-This is a really exciting item that was released at the end of last year.
-(Ben’s not so subtle hint: It was released too close to Christmas last year for a lot of folks to give as gifts, so it can instead be a great gift this year.)
-It’s an item that we had long been hoping for.
+Released for the 50th Anniversary in 2010, this continues to be a really popular item.
 In addition to a bunch of the very best episodes, this 3-disc set includes uncut versions of the “Danny Thomas” pilot for “The Andy Griffith Show” and the 1986 Return to Mayberry movie.
 And all at a phenomenally low price, even before Ben Weaver’s additional discount.
 Here are some of the highlights of what’s on it: